The Department of Materials Science and Engineering is offering the following undergraduate programs:

-UCF’s new Bachelor of Science in Materials Science and Engineering (BS-MSE) program will be offered through UCF’s Department of Materials Science and Engineering, currently ranked in the nation’s top 50 MSE graduate programs.
+UCF’s Bachelor of Science in Materials Science and Engineering is the newest degree offered through the Department of Materials Science and Engineering, which is ranked among the top 50 in the nation by U.S. News and World Report.

 While licensure or certification may be available in this field of study, our program does not directly lead to such licensure or certification upon graduation.
 The professional preparation you receive in our program may still assist you in such pursuits; however, we are unable to confirm the specific licensure and certification requirements of each state, territory, or foreign entity in which professional credentialing may be possible.
 If you intend to pursue such credentialing in your state or elsewhere, we strongly advise you to contact the applicable state credentialing authority to familiarize yourself with its specific requirements and determine if our program meets its academic criteria.
 Alternatively, you are welcome to contact us with questions in this regard and we will do our best to assist you in your career planning.